progmaticltd/homebox/docs/installation.md

 ## Step 1: Locate your system

-Whatever you chose to host your system at home, or with a VPS, you need to specify its location to Ansible.
+Whatever you chose to host your system at home, or with a VPS, you need to specify its location to Ansible, using an inventory file.
+Copy the example file to create your own:

 ```sh
 cd config